reqT/reqT.github.io/src/index.md

 scala>
 ```
-* You can use reqT as a library in Scala programs.
+* You can use reqT as a library in Scala programs for specification analysis and automation.
 Download example below here: [`hello-reqt.scala`](https://github.com/reqT/reqT.github.io/blob/master/src/hello-reqt.scala) and run in terminal using: `scala run hello-reqt.scala`

 ```scala
 # INCLUDE hello-reqt.scala